 BEST FOR: All coat types, especially effective as dog clippers for thick coats.

-You can’t mention professional dog grooming clippers without throwing the AGC in the mix.
+You can’t mention professional dog clippers without throwing the AGC in the mix.
 You can use this Andis model for any type of coats.
-However, I really recommend it as your choice of dog clippers for thick coats.
+However, I really recommend it as your choice of best dog clippers for thick coats.
 You won’t need that much power for finer hair, in my opinion.